joshuabamboo/joshuabamboo.github.io/source/_posts/2015-01-15-explaining-active-record.markdown

 <blockquote class="twitter-tweet" lang="en"><p>ActiveRecord is the shit. <a href="https://twitter.com/hashtag/coding?src=hash">#coding</a> <a href="https://twitter.com/hashtag/justsayin?src=hash">#justsayin</a> <a href="https://twitter.com/hashtag/rails?src=hash">#rails</a></p>&mdash; Logan Hasson (@loganhasson) <a href="https://twitter.com/loganhasson/status/396801652399030273">November 3, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Indeed, it is, but why?
 The Rails Guides -- while normally crystal clear -- can be a bit confusing to understand with regard to AR.
-Below is a sample excerpt from their answer to "What is Active Record."
+Below is a sample excerpt from their answer to "What is Active Record?"

 > Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
 It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system.